-Our operational and financial condition results for the historical periods discussed in this annual report prior to the acquisition of Moneda, Igah Ventures, Kamaroopin, interests in VBI, and listing of the SPAC (all as defined below) do not reflect or include the operational results or any assets or liabilities of Moneda, Igah Ventures, VBI, Kamaroopin, and the SPAC, as well as certain critical accounting policies and estimates related to goodwill, intangible assets and purchase accounting related to the transactions.
-We began consolidating (i) Moneda and its subsidiaries as of December 1, 2021, (ii) the SPAC as of March 14, 2022, (iii) VBI as of July 1, 2022, (iv) Igah Ventures as of December 1, 2022 and (v) Kamaroopin as of April 12, 2023.
+Our operational and financial condition results for the historical periods discussed in this annual report prior to the events described below do not reflect or include the operational results or any assets or liabilities of the transactions below, as well as certain critical accounting policies and estimates related to goodwill, intangible assets and purchase accounting related to the transactions.
+We began consolidating (i) Moneda and its subsidiaries as of December 1, 2021, (ii) the SPAC as of March 14, 2022, (iii) VBI as of July 1, 2022, (iv) Igah Ventures as of November 30, 2022, (v) Kamaroopin as of April 12, 2023, and (vi) our company in partnership with Bancolombia as of November 1, 2023.
 Accordingly, our operational and financial condition results in future periods may not necessarily be comparable to our operational and financial condition results for historical periods, including those discussed in this annual report.